-Biography: James P. "Jim" Moriarty was born on July 13, 1914, in Nanty Glo, Pennsylvania.
+Biography: James P. Moriarty, “Jim”, was born on July 13, 1914, in Nanty Glo, Pennsylvania.
 He attended local schools completing the 10th grade.

-In 1938, he married the former Grace Ann Mann who was also from Nanty Glo.
-She was the daughter of Roy Ashland Mann and Rachel Grace Dyson.
+Although Jim entered the service at Harrisburg, PA, he moved Michigan in 1942.
+Records show that he had a residence in New Port, MI, while he was in the service.
 After he returned home, the family made their residence in Monroe, Michigan, and Jim worked for the Ford Motor Company in Monroe, and later for Helms Accessories of Detroit, MI.

-James died on October 6, 1956, as a result of a car accident on US-25 a half mile from Monroe.
-He was buried at the Roselawn Memorial Park Cemetery in Monroe.
+James died on October 6, 1956, as a result of a car accident on US-25, a half mile from Monroe.
+He was buried in the Roselawn Memorial Park Cemetery in La Salle, MI.

 I want to thank James’ nephew, Randy, for providing the information and photos for this tribute.